Some Fantastic Place: Background

 A&M Records had dropped Squeeze following the commercial disappointment of Frank (1989), and they subsequently signed to Reprise Records for the release of Play (1991).
 However, the album was another sales failure and the band, who were then dropped again and subsequently resigned to A&M for Some Fantastic Place.
 Around this period, drummer Gilson Lavis, who had played on all of Squeeze's albums up until this point, left the band.
 Glenn Tilbrook reflected: "He just got tired of being in the band, and it was time for him to move on.
 It's bound to be emotional when you've worked with somebody for that long, but I think it was the right decision for Gil to make, and it's not tempered with any bitterness."
-Lavis later disputed this, claiming he was fired from the band: "I was kicked out after an American tour.
+Lavis later elaborated on this -- while not disputing Tibrook's overall account, he claimed he was fired from the band rather than leaving entirely of his own accord: "I was kicked out after an American tour.
 I’d just separated from my wife and I was in a bit of a state.
 I’d been sober for seven years and I decided that having a drink would be a good idea.
 So on this tour I was a bit of a mess, and very depressed.
 When we got back there was a band meeting and I was told I wasn’t needed any more."

 Squeeze, at the time consisting of songwriters Chris Difford and Glenn Tilbrook and bassist Keith Wilkinson, originally intended to record Some Fantastic Place as a trio with the addition of programmed drum and keyboard instruments, but ultimately opted to add several members.
 When Difford and Tilbrook were performing an acoustic show, they noticed Paul Carrack, who had been with the band in 1981 (playing keyboards on East Side Story and also singing its hit single "Tempted"), was nearby.
 They asked him to open live for them, thinking it would be unlikely, but nonetheless he agreed.
 When the band were rehearsing for Some Fantastic Place, Difford suggested the band readmit Carrack into the band, which they put "to the test".
 Difford later said "it's worked out marvellously."

 Meanwhile, the band line-up was completed by drummer Pete Thomas, previously of Elvis Costello's backing band The Attractions.
 Tilbrook said that Thomas gave the album a "very different rhythmical approach" to other Squeeze albums, explaining: "Pete is a song-orientated drummer.
 He listens to the song and decides what's needed from him -- which is great for us, as we're also song-orientated."